-We have consulted with the Office of Management and Budget (OMB) and have determined that these proposed rules do not meet the criteria for a significant regulatory action under Executive Order 12866.
-Thus, they are not subject to OMB review.
+We have consulted with the Office of Management and Budget (OMB) and have determined that these final rules do not meet the criteria for a significant regulatory action under Executive Order 12866, as amended by Executive Order 13258.
+Thus, they were not subject to OMB review.
+We have also determined that these rules meet the plain language requirement of Executive Order 12866, as amended by Executive Order 13258.